-This proposition tells us that the PLS and PCR regression vectors are equivalent when the appropriate basis is chosen.
+This proposition tells us that the PLS and PCR regression vectors are equivalent when all the relevant components are included.
 Some stopping rule must be defined when applying the algorithm and hence the previous results will only be approximate: with real and noisy data it is highly unlikely that we find exact repeated values for the eigenvalues or that $p'k(X'y) = 0$ (the sample relevant components will be very close to min (N, T - 1)).

-Maybe the biggest advantage of PLS over PCR is that the possible nonsense of giving a large weight to an irrelevant explanatory variable is avoided.
-E.g. suppose that the variable Xg is completely uncorrelated with y ($cov(X_i, y) \approx 0$).
-Using the PCR algorithm there is nothing to prevent this variable from receiving a large weight, while with the PLS approach this variable receives approximately zero weight.
+Perhaps the largest advantage of PLS over PCR is that the possible nonsense of giving a large weight to an irrelevant explanatory variable is avoided.
+For example, suppose that the variable Xg is completely uncorrelated with y.
+Using the PCR algorithm there is nothing to prevent this variable from receiving a possibly large weight, while with the PLS approach, this variable receives approximately zero weight.

-3 Combination of Forecasts and Principal Components
+3 Forecast Combination and Principal Components

 Bates and Granger (1969) - see also Granger (1989) and Deutsch, Granger, and Terävirsta.
-(1994) - suggest that when there are several forecasts for the same variable one sensible thing to do is to combine these several forecasts.
-Several combination methods have already been by proposed (again the reader is invited to check the references already mentioned).
-Chan, Stock and Watson (1999) argue that a suitable way to combine the different forecasts is by modeling them as an approximate factor model.
+(1994) - suggest that when there are several forecasts for the same variable, one sensible approach is to combine these several forecasts.
+Several combination methods have already been by proposed.
+Chan, Stock and Watson (1999) argue that a suitable way to combine the different forecasts is to model them as an approximate factor model.